lowlevel-1989/dbar4gun/README.md

 Once you've completed these steps, your Light Gun will be calibrated and ready to use.

+## Light Gun Configuration for Non-MAME Core Games

+Refer to the [specific README for light gun configuration](retroarch) to learn how to configure non-MAME games in RetroArch.

 ### Memory Consumption of the dbar4gun

 Currently, the dbar4gun consumes ~24 MB.
 For each Wiimote connected via Bluetooth, an additional ~19 MB is consumed, as a dedicated process is generated to manage each Wiimote.